Category Archives: Obituaries

 REMEMBERiNG J.T.
 DOGG

-With this page young eyes across the UK were exposed to the insanely talented Malcolm Douglas for the first time.
+With this page young eyes across the UK were exposed to the insanely talented Malcolm Douglas for the first time in OiNK’s Preview Issue.
 To anyone unfamiliar with the name you may remember him as ‘J.T.
 Dogg’, the genius illustrator behind Street-Hogs, Ham Dare: Pig of the Future and the OiNK Superstar Posters.

 Pig pals will have fond memories of his big, bold and gorgeously colourful double-page spreads leaping out at them every fortnight.
 Within the pages of those early issues Dogg’s work included the original 11-part Street-Hogs story, written by Mark Rodgers, as well as a series of suitably piggy spoof Superstar Posters of Bacon Stevens, Sty Wars, The P-Team, Hambo, Frankenswine and Peter Swillton, as well as Draculard later in the run.
 His work was undoubtably displayed on many a bedroom wall across the UK.